Los Angeles Almanac Logo

 Searchlights and anti-aircraft fire over Los Angeles, February 25, 1942.
 Unretouched photo from the L.A.
 Times Photographic Collection at the UCLA Library.

-In early February 1942, the United States was in full war mode just two months after the Japanese attack on Pearl Harbor in Hawaii.
-What Japan was capable of doing and how the war would progress was then a huge unknown for most Americans and the country was on edge.
-On the night of February 23, a Japanese submarine conducted what became the only bombing of the continental United States when it fired 13 shells from offshore into an oil facility near Santa Barbara.
-This only further stoked fears among Southern Californians of a massive Japanese assault on their coastline.
+In early February 1942, the United States was in full war mode, just two months after the Japanese attack on Pearl Harbor in Hawaii.
+What Japan was capable of doing and how the war might progress was then a huge unknown for most Americans.
+The country was on edge.
+On the night of February 23, a Japanese submarine conducted what became the only bombing of the continental United States in World War II.
+The enemy submarine fired 13 shells from offshore into an oil facility near Santa Barbara.
+This added to fears among Southern Californians that a massive Japanese assault on their coastline was coming.
 Military intelligence instructed coastal defenses to prepare for an imminent attack.

-At 2:00 a.m., on the morning of February 25, 1942, U.S. Army radar reportedly detected an unidentified object or objects about 120 miles off the coast of Los Angeles.
-Military authorities in the Los Angeles area ordered all air defenses fully manned and air raid alarms and a full blackout initiated across the city.
-Los Angeles was jolted out of bed by the screaming sirens, but, ignoring the blackout rules, hundreds of thousands of residents snapped on lights and spilled into the streets to watch searchlights sweeping the sky.
+On the morning of February 25, 1942, at 2:00 a.m., U.S. Army radar reportedly detected an unidentified object or objects about 120 miles off the coast of Los Angeles.
+Military authorities in the Los Angeles area ordered all air defenses fully manned.
+Air raid alarms were initiated and a full blackout was ordered across the city.
+Angelenos were jolted out of bed by the screaming sirens, but, ignoring the blackout order, hundreds of thousands of residents snapped on lights and spilled into the streets to watch searchlights sweep the sky.
 Thousands of volunteer air raid wardens grabbed helmets and boots to rush to their stations.

 Antiaircraft Gun, Army, Fort MacArthur, San Pedro, Los Angeles, 1936